labd/commercetools-go-sdk/README.md

 ### TODO for code generating the services:

 - Currently only /{ID} and /key={key} is supported, support other actions (f.e.
 Replicate cart)
+- Parse and use trait definitions (traits folder)
 - CustomObject service implementation
 - Implement other HTTPMethods/actions apart from get/post/delete (f.e. /images on product)
 - Implement all traits (f.e. priceSelecting)